CebolaLab/CUTandTAG/README.md

 4. Visualise output bedGraph files
 5. Convert bedGraph to bigWig

-#### Sort bam file
+> Sort bam file

 The output bam files must be sorted by **queryname** in order to generate the BEDPE format in the next step. `"$base"` again refers to the your filename/sample ID:

 `picard SortSam I="$base".bam O="$base"-sorted.bam SO=queryorder CREATE_INDEX=TRUE`

 The sorted bam file is converted to bed format using `bedtools bamtobed`.
 For calibration using the E.coli reads, the bed files require the length of the fragment to be added (as described in the Henikoff lab calibration [script](https://github.com/Henikoff/Cut-and-Run/blob/master/spike_in_calibration.csh)).
-Assuming the output file is in the format `"$base".bam` (where "$base" is your sample identifier), the following code may be used:

 `bedtools bamtobed -bedpe -i "$base"-sorted.bam | awk -v OFS='\t' '{len = $3 - $2; print $0, len }' > "$base".bed`